trpc-group/trpc-cpp/docs/en/quick_start.md

 ## Overview

-This article guide gets you started with tRPC-Cpp with a simple working example.
+This guide gets you started with tRPC-Cpp with a simple working example.

 ## Install development environment